 You can also help underscore what people face when they get sick.
 Every company has a Brittany or a Viviane.
 Invite them to share their stories.
 The more people understand, they’ll see the benefits and protection insurance can offer.

 And if your organization wants to start offering coverage, now is a great time.
-We enhanced our critical illness coverage this year.
+We are enhancing our critical illness coverage this year.

-We now cover 25 conditions with faster eligibility.
-Only a 14-day survival period is required for benefit payment.
+We will cover 25 conditions with faster eligibility.
+Only a 14-day survival period will be required for benefit payment.
 That is half the time previously required.

-Our coverage also allows for multiple-event payments and second-event cancer eligibility.
+Our coverage will also allows for multiple-event payments and second-event cancer eligibility.

 Multiple-event payments means that if you make a claim for a covered condition, you remain eligible for additional payments for other covered conditions.*